-- 8.10 Legal Services affiliates must pay a fee each year in addition to the accredited legal services firm's annual fee.
-The first annual fee for legal services affiliate status is due when an application is made for such status, together with any application fee. - 8.11 The amount of the fees for legal services affiliate status will be determined by ICAEW from time to time.
+- 8.10 Probate affiliates must pay a fee each year in addition to the accredited probate firm's annual fee.
+The first annual fee for probate affiliate status is due when an application is made for such status, together with any application fee. - 8.11 The amount of the fees for probate affiliate status will be determined by ICAEW from time to time.